-The 2050 MTP methodology relied upon demographic and socioeconomic data from the U.S. Bureau of the Census for each of Monroe County's Census Tracts.
+The 2050 MTP EJ methodology relied upon demographic and socioeconomic data from the U.S. Bureau of the Census for each of Monroe County's Census Tracts.
 Examinations of each census tract incorporated estimates of total population in relation to minority populations and percentage of population below poverty status.

-The BMCMPO FY 2026 - 2030 Transportation Improvement Program (TIP) employed current (2020) Census Tract data for Monroe County with the identification of two (2) key opportunity zone Title VI and ADA characteristics:
+The BMCMPO FY 2026 - 2030 Transportation Improvement Program (TIP) employed current (2020) Census Tract data for Monroe County with the identification of two (2) key environmental justice characteristics:

-- High minority population tracts where 50 percent or more of the residents in the tract consists of "minority" populations plus disabilities; and - Low income tracts where 50 percent or more of the individuals within the tract as a living below poverty level classification plus disabilities.
+- High minority population tracts where 50 percent or more of the residents in the tract consists of "minority" populations; and - Low income tracts where 50 percent or more of the individuals within the tract as a living below poverty level classification.

-Bloomington-Monroe County Urban Area 2020 Census Tracts with 50 percent or more of either of the two (2) characteristics identify locations of importance for BMCMPO transportation planning and project development needs.
+Bloomington-Monroe County Urban Area 2020 Census Tracts with 50 percent or more of either of the two (2) EJ characteristics identify locations of importance for BMCMPO transportation planning and project development needs.
 The identified areas with high proportions of minority population and poverty levels within Monroe County encompass: